cloudant/cloudant-sync-eap/index-query.md

 Lucene so lacks powerful full text search (though we're looking into that!).

+Currently indexing and querying operate on full terms.
+That means that if you index "Cloudant Sync", your query must be on "Cloudant Sync", that is a precise match.
+We're working on improving this for free text search scenarios and wildcard matching.

 ### Indexing

 A datastore can have several indexes defined on it.
 Each index stores